 Our writers hold no party line; their only allegiance is to clarity of thought, elegance of expression and independence of opinion.

 Podcasts from Spectator writers

-Roger Kimball is the editor and publisher of The New Criterion, publisher of Encounter Books and a contributing editor of The Spectator.
+Roger Kimball is the editor and publisher of the New Criterion, publisher of Encounter Books and a Spectator columnist and contributing editor.

 By Roger Kimball